Leadership

 In addition to his ministry, Dr. Banks has had several noteworthy work experiences:

 In September of 2013, Dr. Banks retired as a Personnel Officer from the Department of Human Resources in the Office of Personnel for the Baltimore County Public School System.
-He now serves as founding pastor of Open Door Church Ministries, Inc. in Baltimore County.
+He now serves as founding pastor of Open Door Church Ministries, Inc. in Baltimore County since February of 2017.

 Co-founder/First Lady